qjiangzhao/TEtrimmer/README.md

 xattr -d com.apple.quarantine <your_path>/TEtrimmerGUI.app
 # We are trying to notarize the app.
 ```
-Installation is not required, unpack and double-click the executable file to start TEtrimmerGUI
+Installation is not required, unpack and double-click the executable file to start TEtrimmerGUI.
+It may take

-it might take around 30s for initialization after double-clicking "TEtrimmerGUI", please be patient for the first time.
+around 30s for initialization after double-clicking "TEtrimmerGUI", please be patient for the first time.

 You can put the executable file on your desktop or launchpad
 ![TEtrimmerGUI](docs/TEtrimmer_in_different_OS.jpg)